Catherine O'Leary: Great Chicago Fire

-Ahern finally admitted he had made the story up.
+Ahern finally admitted he had made up the story.

 The official report simply states: "Whether it originated from a spark blown from a chimney on that windy night, or was set on fire by human agency, we are unable to determine".

 Mrs. O'Leary testified that she had been in bed when the fire began, and she had no idea what caused it.
 Daniel "Pegleg" Sullivan, the first person to raise the alarm, said that on seeing the barn on fire, he ran to free the animals, which included a cow owned by Sullivan's mother.
 He then informed the O'Learys, who were in their home and were unaware of the fire.

 Anti-Irish attitudes at the time encouraged making scapegoats of the O'Leary family.
 It was claimed that the alleged accident happened because she was drunk or that she had hidden the evidence of her guilt.
 Neighbors were reported to have claimed that they saw broken glass from the lamp, though all these "reports" were unverified.
 One man claimed he had found the damaged lamp, but it had been stolen by another Irishman to protect the O'Learys.

-Other rumors insisted that Daniel Sullivan had started the fire, or perhaps it was Louis M. Cohn, who claimed to have been gambling in the barn with the O'Learys' son and others.
-One of the O'Leary's sons, James Patrick O'Leary, who was only 2 years old at the time of the fire, did go on to become a well-known gambling boss and saloon owner in Chicago.
+Other rumors insisted that Daniel Sullivan had started the fire, or that perhaps it was Louis M. Cohn, who claimed to have been gambling in the barn with the O'Learys' son and others.
+One of the O'Learys' sons, James Patrick O'Leary, who was two years old at the time of the fire, did go on to become a well-known gambling boss and saloon owner in Chicago.

 Death and aftermath

 Catherine O'Leary died on July 3, 1895, of acute pneumonia at her home at 5133 Halsted Street, and was buried at Mount Olivet Cemetery.
 In the PBS documentary Chicago: City of the Century, a descendant of O'Leary's stated that she spent the rest of her life in the public eye, and she constantly was blamed for starting the fire.
-Overcome with much sadness and regret, she "died heartbroken."
+Overcome with much sadness and regret, she "died heartbroken".

-The last remaining relative of Catherine O'Leary died in 1936.
-Amateur historian Richard Bales gathered sufficient evidence on Sullivan to convince the Chicago City Council to exonerate Mrs. O'Leary of any guilt in 1997.
+The last remaining immediate relative of Catherine O'Leary died in 1936.
+Amateur historian Richard Bales gathered sufficient evidence on Sullivan to convince the Chicago City Council to exonerate O'Leary of any guilt in 1997.